 While not every negative customer review constitutes a crisis, for example, a single one can escalate into a real problem if it’s ignored or handled poorly.

 Even a minor issue or incident can turn into something more serious if a company doesn’t address it in a timely manner.
 If you don’t nip it in the bud right away, social media will allow the issue to grow even bigger and become harder to control.
-This is an essential dynamic to account for in any crisis management plan.
+This is an essential dynamic to account for in any brand crisis management plan.

 Here’s the good news: With the right people, processes, and technology in place, companies can use social channels to mitigate a crisis (instead of exacerbating it).
 That said, organizations also need to manage media relations across multiple fronts—including print, broadcast, online, and social—if they want to reduce the negative impact a crisis can have on business finances and brand image.